 It took a lot more muscle (and a lot more time) than my chef companion imagined it might, but we sure were proud to serve it to daddy and sisters as an afternoon treat.
 Isn’t that the beauty of gardening and growing, in a nutshell?

 WHEN GRANDMA GIVES YOU A LEMON TREE is available at or through your local bookstore, or via the online bookseller of your choice.
 It is the debut picture book of Jamie L. B. Deenihan (@jlbdeenihan).
 Pictures are by Lorraine Rocha, illustrator of ZEBRA ON THE GO (Peachtree).

-One lucky reader will win DRESS LIKE A GIRL, signed by Patricia Toht!
+One lucky reader will win WHEN GRANDMA GIVES YOU A LEMON TREE, signed by Jamie L. B. Deenihan!
 Here's how to enter:

 1. "Like" this post (click the heart below)

 3. Retweet my pinned contest tweet by 4/26/19